tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 After discussing some of the common pain points of spreadsheets, introduce Pandas and highlight the following:

-* Fortunately, we have Pandas to help us manage data on Python.
+* Fortunately, we have Pandas to help us manage data in Python.

 * Pandas is one of the most powerful open source libraries in Python for analyzing and manipulating data.